 Celebrate America's proud heritage with life-like, life-size figures of all U.S. Presidents in authentic period costumes and surroundings. www.presidentialwaxmuseum.com

 Walk in the footsteps of the past, exploring the outdoors or simply taking a bike ride on this 109 mile trail that contains more than 100 converted railroad bridges and 4 rock tunnels. gftp.sd.gov/state-parks/directory/mickelson-trail

 People are drawn to the rugged beauty of the Badlands.
 These geologic deposits contain one of the world's richest fossil beds.
 Ancient mammals such as the rhino, horse, and saber-toothed cat once roamed here.
 The park's 244,000 acres protect an expanse of mixed-grass prairie where bison, bighorn sheep, deer, pronghorn, prairie dogs, and black-footed ferrets live today

-At Founding Fathers Black Hills you'll find American history and amazing art intersecting in a celebration of the political courage displayed by the 56 men you dared to sign the Declaration of Independence.
+At Founding Fathers Black Hills you'll find American history and amazing art intersecting in a celebration of the political courage displayed by the 56 men who dared to sign the Declaration of Independence.

 The Cold War was the defining historical era of the last half of the 20th century.
 It led to fear, panic, and distrust symbolized by a nuclear arms race between the United States and Soviet Union.
 The Minuteman Missile was an iconic weapon in the American nuclear arsenal.
 It held the power to destroy civilization, but acted as a nuclear deterrent which maintained peace and prevented war.
 Visit this historical site to learn more about this important time.